jbroadway/docs/docs/1.0/creator-tools/installation-and-setup.md

 ![Flipside Creator Tools - Set Flipside Creator ID](https://www.flipsidexr.com/files/docs/screenshots/flipside-creator-tools-enter-id.png)

+> **Note:** To obtain a Flipside Creator ID, install and launch Flipside Studio through Oculus Home or SteamVR and enter your email address to register for an account.

 ## Upgrading

 First, always make sure you're still on the correct version of Unity.
 If not, it's always a good idea to make a backup of your project before upgrading Unity, in case you need to go back.